SymfonyCasts/symfony5/sfcasts/ep5-security/is-auth.md

 ## Access Decision Log in the Profiler

 Oh, but click the security link in the web debug toolbar to jump into the profiler.
-Scroll down to the bottom to find something called the "Access Decision Log".
+Scroll down to the bottom to find something called the "Access decision log".
 This is super cool: Symfony keeps track of *all* the times that the authorization system was called during the request and what the result was.